RobinT14/SNACS/README.md

 This script will perform our experiment consisting of the following steps:

-- Exact calculation of betweenness centrality using NetworkX, Brandes implementation.
+1. Exact calculation of betweenness centrality using NetworkX, Brandes implementation.
-- Approximation of betweenness centrality using NetworkX, Brandes implementation, with sampling/pivoting
+2. Approximation of betweenness centrality using NetworkX, Brandes implementation, with sampling/pivoting
    - Sample size of 60/80% of number of nodes.
+3. Approximation of betweenness centrality using NetworKit,

 ### Data: